 Running our own SRT training courses, the awareness workshop under the Arboricultural Associations Branch network and being a reflective learner I also wished to see how others deliver an a SRT day and mainly to hear directly from Kevin about his experiences that I went along to Treekits workshop on Sunday, with Chris Fletcher.

-Kevin started by saying that he was not delivering a training session, but sharing his experiences, and insights and then took us through his pre career inspiration and the career in climbing.
+Kevin started by explaining that he was not delivering a training session, but sharing his experiences and insights.
+He then took us through his pre career inspiration and the career in climbing.
 Interestingly in a parallel to my own introduction to tree work he mentioned a storm in Denver where afterwards he got work without any real experience – similar to 1987 in south east.

 Kevin recounted a comment made by Tom Dunlap at a TCIA conference in 2004, Tom suggested that the holy grail was to get a hitch to work successfully on a single line – this set the seed for the rope wrench, but as Kevin returned frequently during his presentation, he could have just bought a unicender!
 Not much changed until around 2006 and the hitchclimber pulley and floating bridges on climbing harnesses, with looser hitches.
 In 2007 a combination of competition climbing and sport took it’s toll and injury forced a fresh look at how to do things, which at first was around floating, lowerable anchors often using pulleys., but this was back to body thrusting.